kozo2/bioconductor.org/content/developers/new-developer-program.md

 ## More information

 For more information about the program see the [Bioconductor New Developer Mentorship and Assistance statement](https://docs.google.com/document/d/1Q-Hxmy0ZcKzKSbB-dtg02gJRlZ0Vi6WNOTF-W3bwjmY/edit?usp=sharing).
-For announcements or to contact the program, please message the team via the `#developers-mentorship` slack channel on [Community-Bioc Slack](https://slack.bioconductor.org/).
+For announcements or to contact the program, please message the team via the `#developers-mentorship` channel on our [Community Chat](https://chat.bioconductor.org/).